 Head north and east on Rte 104 along Lake Ontario and drive through miles of apple orchards.
-Stop at u-pick markets, like the Allen Albright Fruit Farm (315/524-8308) in Ontario or Burnap's Farm Market in Sodus, and enjoy freshly picked produce as you view nature's landscapes.
+Stop at u-pick markets, like the Lagoner Farms in Williamson or Burnap's Farm Market in Sodus and enjoy freshly picked produce as you view nature's landscapes.

-Continue on Rte 104 to the Sodus Bay Lighthouse Museum - its gardens and spectacular scenery will make the drive well worth it.
-Plan to lunch at one of the lakeside restaurants leave time to stroll along the beach.
+Continue on Rte 104 to the Sodus Bay Lighthouse Museum.
+The historic lighthouse is a three story stone block structure.
+The first floor is dedicated to Maritime and Regional history.
+Climb the 52 circular steps into the lens room to see the beautiful vista East along the Lake Ontario shoreline.
+Plan to lunch at one of the lakeside restaurants and leave time to stroll along the beach.

 APPROXIMATE MILEAGE: 120 miles